 “Part of what fueled social media’s rapid ascent is its ability to short circuit this connection between the hard work of producing real value and the positive reward of having people pay attention to you,” writes Newport.

 Don’t mistake attention for revenue, which is the real goal; don’t replace concentration with collaboration, and don’t confuse the big idea of what you should do with how you get it done.

 “Instead of looking at things vertically and saying you’re a marketer, you’re in sales, you’re in customer success and you’re in product, we look at it more horizontally,” said Gabe Larsen, VP of Marketing at InsideSales.com on the Alignment Podcast.
 “It’s called the growth model.”

 Let’s not throw the baby out with the bath water.

-Let's align horizontally, push each other toward deeper levels of depth and assimilate into one revenue engine.
-But Let's also preserve the degree of independence we need to flex our msucles and so we can reach maximum cognitive intensity.
+Let’s align horizontally, push each other toward more profound levels of depth, and assimilate into one revenue engine.
+But Let’s also preserve the degree of independence we need to flex our muscles to reach maximum cognitive intensity.